caldonovan/Laravel-Homestead-Setup/Readme.md

 ### NPM Issues

-I've had quite a few problems when it comes to compiling and running npm within the VM, so here are a few tips to avoid the fuckery that is npm problems:
+There are a few considerations when using NPM from within the VM, namely permissions.
+Whenever possible, try to run npm commands outside of the VM.
+If you encounter errors when installing packages using npm, you can use the following commands to fix it:

 * When running `npm install` for the first time, do so from outside the VM
 * If you get an error when running `npm run dev`, do the following from inside the VM: